 Glaucoma is the name for a group of eye diseases that damage the

-brain, is in the back of the eye.
+brain.
 When the nerve is damaged, you can lose your

+common causes of legal blindness in the world.
 At first, people with glaucoma lose side (peripheral)

 lead to total blindness over time.

 - Open-angle glaucoma (OAG) is the most common

 form in the United States and Canada.
 (In other parts of the world, it's less common.)
 It usually affects both eyes at the same time.
 Your vision gradually gets worse.
 But it gets worse so slowly that you may not notice it.

 - Closed-angle glaucoma (CAG) isn't very common in the U.S. and Canada.
 It usually affects one eye at time.
 CAG can happen suddenly and be a medical emergency.

 - Congenital glaucoma is a rare form of